 The complaint shall be filed with the Assistant Director for Student Conduct and Integrity & Academic Accommodations, if pertaining to the Foundations of Medicine semesters, or the Assistant Director for Clinical Student Conduct and Development if pertaining to the Clinical Sciences semesters The written complaint can be submitted electronically or in person.

-If a complaint pertains to the Assistant Director for Student Conduct and Integrity & Academic Accommodations or the Assistant Director for Clinical Student Conduct and Development, contact the Associate Dean of Student Affairs in Dominica or the Associate Dean of Academic and Student Affairs in Miramar.
+If a complaint pertains to the Assistant Director for Student Conduct and Integrity & Academic Accommodations or the Assistant Director for Clinical Student Conduct and Development, contact the Associate Dean of Student Affairs on the medical sciences campus or the Associate Dean of Student Affairs in Miramar.

 Notice of Receipt

-Upon receipt of the formal complaint, the designated point of contact (Assistant Director for Student Conduct and Integrity & Academic Accommodations or Assistant Director for Clinical Student Conduct and Development in Miramar), alternate (Associate Dean of Student Affairs in Dominica or the Associate Dean of Academic and Student Affairs) or his or her designee will initiate an investigation.
-Through the course of the investigation, the designated point of contact or alternate may interview or consult with and request information regarding issues from the complaining student and any other individuals believed to have relevant information, including faculty, staff, and other students.
+Upon receipt of the formal complaint, the designated point of contact (Assistant Director for Student Conduct and Integrity & Academic Accommodations or Assistant Director for Clinical Student Conduct and Development in Miramar), alternate (Associate Dean of Student Affairs on the medical sciences campus or the Associate Dean of Student Affairs) or his or her designee will identify the appropriate party to investigate and resolve the matter; typically this will be a reported parties manager or the Human Resources Department.
+Through the course of the investigation, the designated point of contact or alternate may facilitate, for the investigating party, interviews, consultation and requests forinformation regarding issues from the complaining student and any other individuals believed to have relevant information, including faculty, staff, and other students.

 Findings and Notification